Upgrading the Arduino Uno 8U2 using Fli

 3. I ended up cutting & pasting the hex file contents into a text editor because I couldn’t figure out how to download a single file from github, and I didn’t want the whole 200 megabyte wad.

-4. Hook up wires and touch them to the right spots on the Uno at the right time as described in this Arduino forum post by pluggy.
 You’ll know you did it right when Windows detects a new device.
 It took me a few tries to keep the first wire steady enough when touching the second wire.
 Make sure you’re going to the right pads – you could short out your Uno if you touch the wrong place!

 5. After Windows detects the new device, you don’t have to hold the wires in place any more.
 Move them to the side so you don’t accidentally short out something.